 The Flyover feature in Maps lets you explore views of cities and landmarks in 3D from the air.
-To use the Flyover feature, open the app and type the name of a landmark or city you want to explore.
+To use Flyover, launch the app and type the name of a landmark or city you want to explore.
 Tap on the result, and it will offer a Flyover Tour.
-Tap the Flyover Tour button, and you will tour the location from the sky.
+Tap the Flyover Tour button to tour the location from the sky.
 To return to your map from a Flyover Tour, tap the screen and tap the X button at the bottom of the screen.

-Some third-party apps will work with Apple Maps to enhance your experience.
-For example, let’s use the reservation feature in Yelp.
+Some third-party apps work with Apple Maps to enhance your experience — such as the reservation feature in Yelp.
 Go to Settings > Maps, and enable Yelp under Extensions.
+You must have Yelp installed on your phone for that control to show up.
 Now when you search for a restaurant, you will see an option for reservations directly in the Maps app.

 Since directions can sometimes be wrong, and maps can be hard to read, you can enable a satellite view to better orientate yourself.
 To activate Satellite or Hybrid view, tap the i at the top right, and the Maps Settings will pop up, allowing you to change your view.

 If you don’t like Apple Maps keeping track of where you go, you can easily clear your location history.
 Go to Settings > Privacy > Location Services.
-Tap on System Services at the bottom of the list, and tap Frequent Locations to see your travel history.
+Tap on System Services at the bottom of the list, and tap Significant Locations to see your travel history — you may have to type in your passcode to access that information.
 You can clear your location history by tapping on Clear History at the bottom.